Depression

 • Frequent crying

-• Physical aches and pains that you can’t explain
+• Physical aches and pains that they can’t explain

 • Rebellious actions and behaviors